Best Of17 min read

 Pros:

-• Most generous free tier available anywhere
+• Most generous free tier available

 • Unlimited devices on paid plans

-• R.O.B.E.R.T. blocker is genuinely powerful and customizable
+• R.O.B.E.R.T. blocker is genuinely powerful

-• Creative, flexible pricing that actually benefits the user
+• Flexible pricing that actually benefits users

 Cons:

-• Smaller server network than giants like CyberGhost
+• Smaller server network than bigger competitors

-• Streaming reliability is inconsistent
+• Streaming reliability can be inconsistent

 4. Private Internet Access — Best for Power Users Who Want Full Control